 Off a shabby street above Agios Dimitrios that most visitors never find is one of Thessaloniki’s most mysterious and beautiful monuments.
 Even if you were looking for it, it feels like you stumble on the Alaja Imaret by accident, tucked in a courtyard between some apartment buildings from the 1960’s.
 When you find it, you’ll wonder why you took the trouble.
 It’s large, with a long porch across the front.
 The facade is crumbling, the columns look bare.
 It’s dirty.

-Nothing distinguishes it from a church on the outside at first.
+This is the one of the most magnificent and mysterious of the many sights of the Old Town of Thessaloniki.
+Nothing distinguishes it from a church on the outside at first glance.
 But there is no cross.
-Through the layers of dust in time you spot something more exotic- a muqarnas.
+Through the layers of dust, in time you spot something more exotic- a muqarnas.
 Above the door is an ornate stalactite vault.
 The door itself is small, weathered.
 It makes you curious to go in.

 It’s a fantastic surprise.
 The height of the domes.
 Then, the painting.
 There are ornate arabesques.
 There is tromp l’oeil drapery, and framed “views” of long forgotten forests.
 Patches along the walls are inscribed in Arabic calligraphy.

 The name Alaja comes from the multi-colored stones that decorated the minaret that once was here.
 An Imaret is a House of Charity.
 The mosque also gave shelter and food.
 Many Christian churches were repurposed as mosques, so there were relatively few mosques built during the Ottoman period.
 This was one, built in 1487 by Ishak Pasha.